KevinFocke/noisy_stocks_data_orchestrator/README.md

 * Towards the deadline the code took a steep drop in quality.
 The tech debt needs to be cleaned up.
 * Prefect Orion is useful for observability into programs & running them on a schedule.
 However, it is still clearly in beta.
 During development I had disk storage issues, timeouts, pickling issues & cryptic errors.
 The Prefect team is aware of these issues and questions asked on the Slack are promptly answered.
 When it's out of beta, it could be a great data orchestration platform.
 * It is challenging to decide on the _right_ size of a microservice.
+* Intentions to run code in the cloud don't always turn into a reality.
+It's important to consider the benefits from running in the cloud.
+In this particular case; running in the cloud doesn't improve the rainfall calculations.
+Ha!
+But seriously, there's an elegance to eliminating unneeded complexity.

 # Troubleshoot